hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 			+--------------+------------------------------------------------------------------------+

-##Helion OpenStack Cinder Backup Ceph Storage
+##Configuring Helion OpenStack Cinder Backup and Restore with Ceph Storage

-The Ceph backup driver performs the data backup operation on the volume to a Ceph RDB.
-Backups can be performed between different ceph pools and ceph clusters.
-This section explains the backup and restore procedure of cinder volume.
+The Ceph backup driver performs the data backup operation on the volume to a Ceph RADOS Block Device (RBD).
+Backups can be performed between different Ceph pools and Ceph clusters.
+This section explains the backup and restore procedure for Cinder volumes.

-If the Ceph client software's are installed and the ceph configuration and keyring files are copied on the Helion controller and compute nodes then Helion OpenStack Ceph Configuration service performs the following steps:
+If the Ceph client softwares are installed and the Ceph configuration and keyring files are copied onto the Helion controller and compute nodes, then the Helion OpenStack Ceph Configuration service performs the following steps:

-1. Verify Ceph health status
+1. Verify Ceph health status by entering:

 		ceph health